Group of students

 In addition to satisfying all admission requirements of the School of Social Work, admission with advanced standing also requires a “B” average or better in social work courses, with no more than one “C” in professional social work courses and grades of “B” or better in field education courses.
 Students must hold a bachelor of social work degree from an institution accredited by the Council on Social Work Education.

-Advanced Standing Conditional Admits
+Advanced-Standing Conditional Admits

-Students who completed a BSW more than five years before applying to the MSW program may be considered for Conditional Admit.
+Students who completed a BSW more than ten years before their anticipated start to the MSW Advanced Standing program may be considered for Conditional Admittance.
+In addition to the standard admissions requirements (Statement of Purpose, Letters of Recommendation, Resume and Transcripts), these students must also:

 Traditional Program